peterhinch/micropython-async/TUTORIAL.md

 simply to have a coro which does this periodically.
 The other is to delegate the polling to the scheduler using the IORead mechanism.
 The latter is more efficient, especially for devices which need to be polled frequently or with a (fairly) repeatable polling interval.
+At the time of writing the latter approch is not yet supported in the firmware.

 Note that where a very repeatable polling interval is required, it should be done using a timer callback.
 For "very" repeatable read microsecond level.